tarikkudesu/tarikkudesu/public/md/cub3d.md

 ## Overview

-This project is inspired by the world-famous eponymous 90's game, which was the first FPS ever. the program has to implement a ray-casting algorithm in order to make a dynamic view inside a maze, in which you'll have to find your way.
+This project is inspired by the world-famous eponymous 90's game, which was the first FPS ever.
+The program has to implement a ray-casting algorithm in order to make a dynamic view inside a maze, in which you'll have to find your way.

 ## Requirements :

--   The program must be written in C, a Makefile must be provided.
+-   This project is implemented in c and is compilable with a makefile.
--   Memory leaks are not to be tolerated.
+-   Memory leaks free, Memory leaks are not to be tolerated.
--   The use of the 42 `minilibx` is mandatory.
+-   Error free, an error displayed in case something went wrong.
--   The program has to display an image in a window.
+-   The program uses the 42 `minilibx` as a graphics library.
--   The management of the window must remain smooth.
+-   The management of the window remains smooth throught the program lifespan.
--   Pressing ESC must close the window and quit the program in a clean way.
+-   Pressing ESC closes the window and quits the program in a clean way.
--   Clicking on the cross on the window’s frame must close the window and quit the program in a clean way.
+-   Clicking on the cross on the window’s frame also closes the window and quit the program in a clean way.
--   Your program must take a configuration file containing a map, textures, colors, it must parsed and checked if the map is closed, if not display an error.
+-   The program takes a configuration file containing a map, textures, and colors that is parsed and checked.
--   Display different wall textures that vary depending on which side the wall is facing (North, South, East, West).
+-	It does not take an open map.
--   Set the floor and ceiling colors to two different ones.
+-   It Displays different wall textures that vary depending on which side the wall the player is facing (North, South, East, West) and sets the floor and ceiling colors to two different ones.
--   The left and right arrow keys must allow you to look left and right in the maze.
+-   The left and right arrow keys will allow you to look left and right in the maze.
--   The W, A, S, and D keys must allow you to move the point of view through the maze.
+-   The W, A, S, and D keys will allow you to move the point of view through the maze.
--   The player must not traverse walls.
+-   The player does not traverse walls.
--   As a bonus, add animated doors that open and close, animated sprites, mouse control, and a minimap.
+-   As a bonus.
+The mase can have animated doors that open and close, animated sprites, mouse control and a minimap.
--   Your program must be able to turn somthing like this :
+-   The program is able to transform a map like this :

 ```bash
 F 139,99,58